-Here’s the copycat recipe for the wildly popular Pon de Ring donut from Mr. Donut in Japan!
+Here’s my copycat recipe for the popular Pon de Ring Donut from Mr. Donut in Japan!
 They are soft, airy, bouncy, and chewy all at the same time!
-It’s hard not to take a second look at these playful looking donuts, but what makes these babies a standout is its unique mochi-like texture.
-What’s your choice: classic glaze? matcha glaze?
-I’d say both.
+The mochi-like texture is unique and different from traditional donuts.
+Enjoy them with either a classic or matcha glaze.

 When we talk about Japanese donuts, Pon de Ring Donuts (ポンデリング) from Mr. Donuts instantly comes top in my mind.
 Have you seen them before?
 Yeah, I’m talking about these slightly quirky, ‘baby teething ring’ looking donuts that hit the sweet spot when snack time is calling.

 Besides the funky outlook, Pon de Ring Donuts have a unique chewy (we call it the mochi-mochi) texture that set them apart from the regular donuts.
 I will say that they are GOOD.
 And dangerous.
 My family is crazy about these donuts whenever we’re in Japan, so I’ve challenged myself to make them at home!

 - Key Ingredients & Tools for Making Pon de Ring

 - 5 Helpful Tips to Remember

 Pon de Ring (ポンデリング) is a Mister Donut’s signature donut in Japan, which is made of a connected circle of 8 dough balls.
 The name Pon de loosely came from Pao de Queijo, a popular savory Brazilian cheese ball made of tapioca flour.